frame-lang/frame-docs/index.rst

 Long Running Services
 ===========

-Lastly, the Frame runtime kernel embedded in each Frame system provides mechanisms to run as long running services.
+Lastly, the Frame runtime kernel embedded in each Frame system provides mechanisms to execute as long running services.
 This differs from other approaches to implementing automata which are typically modeled as event driven and return control to the caller after each call to the system.
 While Frame systems are typically event driven,